dagraham/etm-dgraham/README.md

 #### Command History {#command-history}

 Any query entered at the 'query:' prompt and submitted by pressing 'Enter' is added to the command history.
 These queries are kept as long as 'etm' is running and can be accessed using the up and down cursor keys in the query field.
 This means you can enter a query, check the result, press 'q' to reopen the query prompt, press the up cursor and you will have your previous query ready to modify and submit again.
 It is also possible to keep a permanent list of queries accessible by shortcuts.
 See 'Saved Queries' below.

 [↺ contents](#contents)

 #### Saved Queries {#saved-queries}

 Commonly used queries can be specified in the "queries" section of `cfg.yaml` in your etm home directory along with shortcuts for their use.
-E.g. with the default entry
+These saved queries support positional replacements.
+E.g. with

     queries:
-        # unfinished tasks by location and modified datetime
-        md: m l -q equals itemtype - and ~exists f
-        # usedtimes by i[:1], month and i[1:2] with d
-        ut: u i[:1]; MMM YYYY; i[1:2] -a d
-        # finish/start by i[:1], month and i[1:2] with u and d
-        st: s i[:1]; MMM YYYY; i[1:2] -a u, d
+        ...
+        find: includes summary d {}

+the expectation would be that 'find' will be followed by a single argument to replace the '{}'.
+E.g.,

+    query: find waldo

+Entering this at the query prompt would create and then, without further input, execute the query

+    includes summary d waldo

+thus identifying all items in which either the summary or the description (d) contains 'waldo'.

+Arguments provided to saved queries are separated by spaces.
+This means that

+    query: find John Smith

+would raise an error because two arguments, 'John' and 'Smith', have been provided but there is only one '{}' placeholder.
+To fix this, replace each unwanted space with an '\s'.
+E.g.,

+    query: find John\sSmith

+As another example consider 's-d' (summary but not description):

+    queries:
+        ...
+        s-d: includes summary {0} and ~includes d {0}

+Here the '{0}' placeholders mean that only one argument is expected and it will be used to replace both of the placeholders.
+This entry

+    query: s-d waldo

+would then expand to

+    includes summary waldo and ~includes d waldo

-        # items with an "@u" but missing the needed "@i"
+which identifies items with 'waldo' in the summary but not in the description.

+As a final example, suppose you use one of the tags, 'unbilled', 'billed' or 'paid', to track billing and you want to find items that have an @i entry that contains a client name that you will specify and have @t entries that contain a tag that you will also specify.
+Consider this specification for 'status':

+    queries:
+        ...
+        status: includes i {} and any t {}

+with '{}' placeholders for the client and the tag.
+Then

+    query: status IOU paid

+would expand to

+    includes i IOU and any t paid

+which would identify items for the client 'IOU' which have been tagged 'paid'.
+Similarly

+    query: status IOU unbilled

+would identify items for the same client that have been tagged 'unbilled' instead of 'paid'.

+Saved queries need not, of course, take arguments.
+With

+    queries:
+        ...
-        mi: exists u and ~exists i
+        unbilled: exists u and ~any t billed paid

-entering
+the query

-    query: ut
+    query: unbilled

-and pressing 'enter' would result in the 'ut' being replaced by its corresponding value to give

-    query: u i[:1]; MMM YYYY; i[1:2] -a d

-This query can now be submitted as is or first edited to add, say, `-b` and `-e` options and then submitted.
-As with other queries, the submitted form of the query is added to the command history.

-Enter
+would identify all items with an @u (used time) entry and thus presumably billable but without either a 'billed' or 'paid' tag.

+Note: To see a list of all your saved queries, just enter '`l`' (lower case '`L`') at the query prompt.

         query: l

-to display a list of the saved keys and values.

-As with other etm views, in query view you can enter `/` or `?` to search incrementally forward or backward, resepectively, or press `Ctrl-C` to copy the view to the system clipboard or select a reminder and press `Enter` to display its details, press `E` to edit it and so forth.

 [↺ contents](#contents)